With a course challenge, you can earn credit by taking the equivalent of the final assessment for a University of Maryland University College course.

 - Apply for a course challenge, if you determine that a course challenge is suitable for you

-Academic credit may be earned for any UMUC undergraduate course for which a suitable assessment can be prepared and administered.
+Academic credit may be earned for any current, active UMUC undergraduate course for which a suitable assessment can be prepared and administered.
 The following courses may not be challenged under the terms of the course challenge program:

 - All capstone courses